 Krampus Parades

-Today, the old traditions are making a comeback, and many Alpine communities are hosting special parades or runs in early December.
+Today, old traditions are making a comeback, and many Alpine communities are hosting special parades or runs in early December.

 Krampus in Today’s World